dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

-The glas command line supports two primary operations:
+The glas command line supports one primary operation:

         glas --run ValueRef -- Args
-        glas --extract ValueRef

-The '--run' operation starts an application loop capable of network and filesystem access.
-The '--extract' operation prints binary data to stdout and is intended to simplify bootstrap.
-Other built-in operations include '--help' and '--version'.
-However, most glas operations will be user-defined.
-This begins with a lightweight syntactic sugar:
+This is intended for use with a lightweight syntactic sugar.

         glas opname a b c
             # implicitly rewrites to
         glas --run glas-cli-opname.run -- a b c

-Behavior of 'run' depends on the program and may be influenced by annotations.
-As a rule, runtime parameters - such as memory quota, choice of garbage collector, or version of effects API - must be specified via annotation or effects.
+The behavior of 'run' is usually to start an application loop.
+The referenced value is compiled then interpreted as a program.
+Any runtime parameters - such as memory quota, choice of garbage collector, or effects API version - must be specified via annotation or effects.

+Other built-in methods may be provided, such as '--extract' to support bootstrap, '--test' to support automatic testing, or '--help' and '--version' as standard Linux options.

 ## Value References

+A value reference is a simple dotted path, starting with a module name.
+A global module is referenced by default, but local modules (within the current folder) may be specified via './' prefix.

+        global-module-name.foo
+        ./local-module-name.bar.baz

-Both '--run' and '--extract' are parameterized by a reference to a value in the glas module system.
-This uses a simple dotted path such as `module-name.symbol.data`.
-The full syntax for a value reference:
+This indicates compilation of the specified module to a glas value, then extraction of the value reached by following the indicated label.
+The syntax for a value reference:

         ValueRef = (ModuleRef)(ComponentPath)
         ModuleRef = LocalModule | GlobalModule